Skip To Content

 • Bank of America Loan Management Account

 1Any earnings on Roth 401(k) contributions can generally be withdrawn federally tax-free if you meet the two requirements for a “qualified distribution”: 1) At least five years must have elapsed from the first day of the year of your initial contribution or conversion, if earlier, and 2) you must have reached age 59½ or become disabled or deceased.
-If you take a non-qualified withdrawal of your Roth 401(k) contributions, any Roth 401(k) investment returns are subject to regular income taxes, plus a possible 10% additional tax if withdrawn before age 59½, unless an exception applies.
+If you take a non-qualified distribution of your Roth 401(k) contributions, any Roth 401(k) investment returns are subject to regular income taxes, plus a possible 10% additional tax if withdrawn before age 59½, unless an exception applies.
 State income tax laws vary; consult a tax professional to determine how your state treats Roth 401(k) distributions.

 Depending on the basis of company matching contributions (traditional or Roth, if offered), taxes on these contributions and any earnings on them may be due upon withdrawal.
 You may also be subject to a 10% additional tax if you take a withdrawal prior to age 59½, unless an exception applies.